weepy/jade-browser/Readme.md

 will build <code>jade.js</code> using brequire

-shim.js contain any necessary missing components, currently it consists of:
+jade-shim.js contains any necessary missing components, currently it consists of:

 * an empty module for 'fs'
 * definition for Object.keys